Back to California

 Limits and Unknowns

-• The University of California only has to follow the law if its Regents decide to make it apply.
+• The University of California is only required to develop these programs if its Regents decide to make it happen.

-• It's not clear how much funding will be provided for these new programs.
+• It's not clear how much funding will be provided for these new transfer programs.

 Bill History